camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 - **Connectors**: Deploys the Connectors component responsible for inbound and outbound integration with external systems.
 - **Elasticsearch**: Deploys an Elasticsearch cluster with two nodes.
 - **Console**: Deploys Camunda Console self-managed.
-  - _Note_: The chart is disabled by default and needs to be [enabled explicitly](#install-console) as Console is only available to enterprise customers.
+  - _Note_: The chart is disabled by default and needs to be [enabled explicitly](#install-console) as the Console is only available to enterprise customers.
 - **Web Modeler**: Deploys the Web Modeler component that allows you to model BPMN processes in a collaborative way.
   - _Note_: The chart is disabled by default and needs to be [enabled explicitly](#install-web-modeler) as Web Modeler is only available to enterprise customers.